 26. Coffee Table

-You could remove the backing from the pew to turn it into a coffee table or foot rest for living room use.
+You could remove the backing from the pew to turn it into a coffee table or footrest for living room use.

 27. Table